a-k-r-e-c-h/akrech-reverse-shell-listener/README.md

 # akrech-rev-shell
-It's the first tool that i had made with bash scripting. a very simple but useful(maybe) tool for tryhackme users.
+It's the first tool that I had made with bash scripting. a very simple but useful(maybe) tool for tryhackme users.

 #PROCESS